 ALMA Observes The Missing Link In Exoplanet Formation

-belaUniverse Today1 week ago3 Views
+belaUniverse Today1 month ago50 Views

 This figure shows 20 of the debris disks in the ARKS survey from youngest (upper left) to oldest (lower right).
 A scale bar measures 20 astronomical units in each image.
 The two oldest disks show faint ring-gap structures.
 Image Credit: ALMA (ESO/NAOJ/NRAO), N. Ohashi et al.